openhwgroup/cva6/verif/docs/VerifPlans/csr_embedded_access/dvplan_csr-embedded-access.md

 * **Comments**

   Related RO registers: cycle, instret, cycleh, instreth, mvendorid, marchid, mimpid, mhartid
-### Sub-feature: 002_Write and Read unmapped registers
+### Sub-feature: 002_Write and Read all CSR addresses

 #### Item: 000

 * **Requirement location:** https://docs.openhwgroup.org/projects/cva6-user-manual/01_cva6_user/CV32A6_Control_Status_Registers.html
 * **Feature Description**

-  Check the correctness of RISCV CVA6 unmapped CSR register addresses write and read operations by writing random value to each unocuppied CSR address from 0 to 0xFFF in a random order.
-Then confirm that write into unmapped CSRs addresses generates illegal exception.
-Finaly read the CSRs in and check that it also generates illegal exceptionand.
+  Check the correctness of RISCV CVA6 all CSR addresses write and read operations by writing random value to CSR address from 0 to 0xFFF in a random order.
+Then confirm that write into unmapped addresses generates illegal exception.
+Finaly read the CSRs in a random order and check that it also generates illegal exception in unmapped addresses.
 * **Verification Goals**

-  1.Attempt to write and read an unoccupied CSR address.
+  1.Write and read all CSR addresses.
-  2.Check to see that an illegal instruction exception occurred bor both write and read operations.
+  2.Check to see that an illegal instruction exception occurred bor both write and read operations in all unmapped address.
 * **Pass/Fail Criteria:** Check RM
 * **Test Type:** Constrained Random
 * **Coverage Method:** Testcase